alwstar/AML-ICL/Nex/README.md

 Drawing on your vast cooking knowledge and the patterns you've just observed, you're able to create a dish in the same style, even though you've never made it before.

-This is essentially how In-Context Learning works for large language models:
+This is essentially how In-Context Learning (ICL) works for large language models:
 1. The model, like our chef, has been pre-trained on a vast amount of data.
-ICL is enabled by the extensive pre-training of LLMs on vast language corpora, which provides them with strong priors and the flexibility to adapt to new tasks.
+ICL is enabled by the extensive pre-training of large language models (LLMs) on vast language corpora, which provides them with strong priors and the flexibility to adapt to new tasks.
 2. When given a new task along with a few examples (the 'context'), it can quickly adapt.
 Models learn from examples provided in the input, like our chef studying recipe cards.
 3. It performs the task without needing to be retrained, just like our chef creating a new dish on the spot.
 This learning occurs during inference, not training - it's on-the-job learning for AI.

-In-Context Learning (ICL) is a fascinating phenomenon observed in large language models (LLMs) such as GPT-3 and GPT-4.
+In-Context Learning (ICL) is a fascinating phenomenon observed in LLMs such as GPT-3 and GPT-4.
 It's like giving our chef a new cookbook right before preparing a meal.

 In the following sections, we'll explore the mechanics, types, and implications of In-Context Learning, drawing parallels to our culinary analogy to demystify this fascinating capability of modern AI.